CZ-NIC/mininterface/docs/Supported-types.md

 ### Enums

-To constraint a value, either pass an enum object or use handy additional type [SelectTag][mininterface.types.tags.SelectTag] that might speed you up a bit.
+To constraint a value, either pass an enum object or use handy additional type [SelectTag][mininterface.tag.SelectTag] that might speed you up a bit.

 ### Well-known objects